sriniguna/quotes-collection/README.md

 Features and Notes
 ------------------

-* **Admin interface**: An admin interface to add, edit, import, export and generally manage the collection of quotes.
+* **Admin interface**: A robust admin interface to add, edit, import, export and generally manage the collection of quotes.
 * **Sidebar widget**: The Random Quote sidebar widget that will display a random quote from your collection and a refresh link at the bottom.
 As many number of instances of the widget can be added.
 Following is the list of options in the widget control panel:
 	* Widget title
 	* Option to show/hide quote author